 There are many reviews, both new and recurring that would benefit from Guard participation.
 Relying on Congress to integrate Guard views and requirements after the fact has resulted in lessening the reputation of the defense establishment and caused mistrust among components where there could be strength.
 As we have seen, when the National Guard is not an equal part of the planning, independent Commissions on the Air Force and the Army become necessary.

 The Essential Three

 It is essential that National Guard Bureau leaders, the State Adjutants General, and Council of Governors be involved in key processes within the Pentagon, reviewing the roles, missions and force structure of the National Guard.
 Without active participating as key stakeholders in the processes that will form recommendations effecting national security for years to come, the National Guard and America would bear the consequences of recommendations borne of myth and traditional assumptions that too often emerge from the closed rooms in the Pentagon.
 The National Guard Bureau must continue to mold its organization to conduct the new responsibilities and authorities gained through law and cemented in its new charter.
 NGAUS supports changes in law, policy, manning or organization that promotes better representation of the National Guard within the Department of Defense.

-- The participation of the NGB, the State Adjutants General and the Council of Governors in the Department of Defense Strategic Choices and Management Review and all future force structure, AC/RC mix, and Base Realignment and Closure reviews
+- The participation of NGB, adjutants general and the Council of Governors in the Defense Department’s Strategic Choices and Management Review and all future force structure, AC/RC mix, and Base Realignment and Closure reviews

-- The increased participation of the National Guard in all DoD strategic reviews including the Quadrennial Defense, the Ballistic Missile Defense Review, the Nuclear Posture Review and the Space Posture Review
+- The increased participation of the National Guard in all DoD strategic reviews including the Quadrennial Defense Review, the Ballistic Missile Defense Review, the Nuclear Posture Review and the Space Posture Review

-- Changes in law, policy, manning or organization of the National Guard Bureau that promotes better representation of the National Guard within the Department of Defense
+- Changes in law, policy, manning or organization of the National Guard Bureau that promotes better representation of the National Guard within the Defense Department